chaotic-society/theoretica/README.md

 Introductory examples can be found in [EXAMPLES.md](https://github.com/chaotic-society/theoretica/blob/master/docs/txt/EXAMPLES.md) and more advanced examples can be found inside the `examples/` folder.

 ### Quickstart
-You can try to compile this simple code to see if the library works properly:
+You can try to compile this simple code to check if you set up the library correctly:
 ```cpp
 #include "theoretica.h"
 using namespace th;